fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 Bedrock is created by the good people behind [Sage](http://roots.io/sage) and is described as a "WordPress boilerplate with modern development tools, easier configuration, and an improved folder structure."
 Read more at https://roots.io/bedrock.

-##OMG, look at the length of this document!
+##OMG, this document is the size of a Stephen King novel!
 Fear not.
 While the guide is pretty lengthy (partly due to usesless paragraphs like this but also because it contains information on how to add plugins and set up SSH), you will probably only have to go through it once per project and then forget about it.

 While there is an official guide on how to get up and running with Bedrock, there are some things missing in it.
 Alos, since we are often using [Oderland](http://oderland.se) for hosting, this guide also describes some extra steps necessary to get stuff up and running in their shared environment.
 The Oderland-steps may of course also apply to other shared webhosts.